 Line 5 is for income from pensions or annuities, with line 5a covering your total income from these sources and line 5b covering your taxable income.

 Line 6 is for your income from Social Security benefits.
 Again, part a is for the total income and part b is for the taxable amount.
+Include any Railroad Retirement Board benefits on this line.

 Read more about Social Security payment schedules.